vulcan25/image_processor/README.md

 ## mode (1)...

-Launch with mode (1) which will expose a Flask app in the `processing` service on `http://localhost:5001`.
+Launch with mode (1) which will expose a Flask app in the `processor` service on `http://localhost:5001`.
 This means the Flask app exists on the same container as the image processing dependencies.

     docker-compose up